-Following the release of the City of Chicago Streets for Cycling 2020 plan, the Active Transportation Alliance has advocated for the completion of a continuous trail along the Chicago River.
+Following the release of the City of Chicago Streets for Cycling 2020 plan, the Active Transportation Alliance advocated for the completion of a continuous trail along the Chicago River.
 This recommendation was repeated and the details expanded in the Our Great Rivers plan, completed in 2016 with partners that include the City of Chicago, Metropolitan Planning Council, Friends of the Chicago River, and the Chicago Metropolitan Agency for Planning.
-These plans have inspired significant investment and improvements along the Chicago River, including the completion of the Chicago Riverwalk, ongoing construction of the Riverview Bridge and 312 River Run, and several developer-led projects that improve Chicago’s access to – and relationship with – the Chicago River.
+These plans have inspired significant investment and improvements along the Chicago River, including the completion of the Chicago Riverwalk and 312 River Run, and several developer-led projects that improve Chicago’s access to – and relationship with – the Chicago River.

-Epstein will prepare up to four (4) conceptual design visualizations using Epstein’s in-house software to show the proposed trail at key locations to communicate the recommended design approach, context with adjacent land use, the river, and proposed ramp connections or transitions at the project limits.
+Additionally, Epstein prepared conceptual design visualizations using our in-house software to show the proposed trail at key locations to communicate the recommended design approach, context with adjacent land use, the river, and proposed ramp connections or transitions at the project limits.